aeyobd/dwarfs/thesis/results.md

 N-body models may deviate from a point-particle trajectory due to dynamical "self-friction" [e.g., @white1983; @miller+2020].
 However, this effect is slight for Scl, which ends near the observed position, without adjusting the initial conditions (the green point in [@fig:scl_sim_images]).

 The inner density cusp is tidally resilient. @fig:scl_tidal_track shows the initial and final circular velocity profiles, and the evolution of the maximum circular velocity.
 The maximum velocity drops from $31\,\kms$  to $22\,\kms$, evolving along the tidal track from @EN2021.
 The final circular velocity profile resembles the initial with an inner cusp, but has a sharper outer truncation.
 Quantitatively, the halo loses $>90\%$ of its initial mass (see @tbl:scl_sim_results).
-However, the inner structure is not affected, as the Jacobi radius is over 3kpc, outside of the initial and final $\rmax$ (see @tbl:scl_sim_results and @fig:scl_tidal_track).
+However, the inner structure is not affected, as the Jacobi radius is over $3\,\kpc$, outside of $\rmax$ (see @tbl:scl_sim_results and @fig:scl_tidal_track).
 Thus, tides may remove significant amounts of mass, but mostly from the outer halo.

 ![Sculptor simulation snapshots](figures/scl_sim_images.png){#fig:scl_sim_images width=100%}